RickCogley/eSolia.pro/content/en/telework-offensive.md

 And, there are subsidy systems as below for small and medium-sized companies in order to go ahead with Telework.
 It will help your business with making effective use of those subsidy system.

-- Ministry of Health, Labor and Welfare, ["Telework course subsidy system"] (http://www.mhlw.go.jp/stf/seisakunitsuite/bunya/koyou_roudou/roudoukijun/jikan/syokubaisikitelework.html)」(テレワークコース)
+- Ministry of Health, Labor and Welfare, 「["Telework course subsidy system"] (http://www.mhlw.go.jp/stf/seisakunitsuite/bunya/koyou_roudou/roudoukijun/jikan/syokubaisikitelework.html)」)
 - The Tokyo Metropolitan Government Bureau「["Work life balance propellant subsidy system"](http://www.hataraku.metro.tokyo.jp/equal/ryoritu/josei/)」

 eSolia can help you to implement Telework, consulting and actual installation.
 Please do not hesitate to contacting us. [お問い合わせ](http://esolia.co.jp/info-request)ください。